 ABC Of Photography – Aperture, Shutter speed and ISO

-Aperture is the opening in the camera through which light can enter.
-Size of the aperture determines the intensity of light entering the film or senor.
-In other words, greater the aperture more light will enter the camera.
-Aperture in camera will be shown as f-numbers like f4.0, f5.6, f16, f22 etc. Smaller the f-number, greater will be the opening in the camera.
-So, if you want a particular object in focus, with background blur then you can select a smaller f-number from your dslr camera.
-Higher f-numbers are good to bring more objects in the picture to focus, especially when you are shooting a landscape.
+Aperture is the opening in the camera through which light enters.
+This comes in the lens part of the camera system.
+Size of the aperture determines the intensity of light entering the film or sensor.
+In other words, more light will enter the camera if the Aperture is bigger.
+The Aperture in a camera will be shown as f-numbers like f4.0, f5.6, f16, f22 etc. Smaller the f-number, bigger will be the camera opening.
+So, if you want a particular object in focus, with background blur then you need to select a smaller f-number from your DSLR camera.
+Higher f-numbers are good to bring more objects in the picture to focus, especially when you are shooting Landscapes.

 For more information on Aperture:

-Next parameter is shutter speed.
-Shutter speed is also a controller of light.
+Next parameter is Shutter speed.
+Similar to aperture opening, this parameter also controls the light entering into the camera.
 We can freeze the action with higher shutter speed.
-But at higher shutter speed, less amount of light will be entering into the lens and sensor.
-So, care must be taken to ensure that the image is not under exposed.
-The difference between shutter and aperture is that aperture will be open always whereas shutter will be opened only for a predetermined time, as set by the photographer.
+But at a higher shutter speed, less amount of light will be entering into the camera’s sensor.
+So, care must be taken to ensure that the image is properly exposed.
+The difference between shutter and aperture is that the aperture will be opened always whereas the shutter will be opened only for a predetermined time, as set by the photographer or the camera.

-Above photo shows the manual mode of a Canon EOS 500D dslr camera.
-“1/30” indicates the shutter speed set on the camera, “F20” indicates the Aperture value and the ISO value of 200 can be seen on the top right corner.
-Once you understood these three parameters, then you will be able to take really good pictures.
-Usually, a digital slr camera will have the following modes: automatic, manual, aperture priority and shutter priority modes.
+Manual Mode of a Canon EOS 500D camera is shown above.
+“1/30” indicates the Shutter speed set on the camera, “F20” indicates the Aperture value and the ISO value of 200 can be seen on the top row of controls.
+Once you have a good grip on these three parameters then you will be able to take really good pictures.
+Usually, a Digital SLR camera will have the following basic camera modes: Automatic, Manual, Aperture priority and Shutter priority modes.

-In the case of automatic mode, camera will automatically select the shutter speed, aperture and other settings depending on the scene.
+In the case of Automatic mode, the camera will automatically select the Shutter speed, Aperture and ISO settings based on the scene.
 But, In the case of manual mode, you will have to set these three parameters.
-Most of the people will start of with the fully automatic mode, where they don’t have to think about anything, as camera will take care of everything.
-But this is a bad practice, as you will never learn anything.
-Aperture priority mode will help you to set your desired f-number and camera will help you to find the matching shutter speed.
-In the case of shutter priority mode, this is reverse.
-“Practice
+Most of the people will start with the fully Automatic mode, where they don’t have to think about anything, as the camera takes care of everything.
+This is a bad practice & you will never learn to use the camera in tricky lighting conditions since automatic modes hold good for only good lighting conditions.

-makes a man perfect” so take a picture daily.
-This will definitely help you to
+“Practice makes a man perfect”, so take pictures regularly.
+This will definitely help you to improve your photography.